ISPMBern/covid-19/living-review/screening_app_manual/README.md

 This marks the item incomplete and flags it up for discussion.
 Try to avoid using this option.

 # FAQ
+## What are the inclusion criteria?
+At this moment, we want to include all research on COVID-19/Sars-CoV-2.

 ## A paper is not on COVID-19/Sars-CoV-2, what do I do?
 These papers are selected out.
 We do not collect information.
 As the COVID19 checkbox is unselected by default, simply submit the record and it has been registered.